clever-real-estate/full-stack-coding-interview/clever_photos_api/README.md

    Copy the generated key.

    Next, edit the credentials file:
    ```bash
    bundle exec rails credentials:edit
    ```
+   **Note:** If you encounter an error like "No $VISUAL or $EDITOR to open file in", you need to set your default editor.
+For example, to use VS Code, run `export VISUAL="code --wait"` in your terminal before running the command, or prefix the command like `VISUAL="code --wait" bundle exec rails credentials:edit`.

    This command will create `config/master.key` if it doesn't exist and open the encrypted credentials file.
 Add the JWT secret you generated: